BenMcGit/jEdit/README.md

 - [ ] Preformance Improvements
     - [ ] Use concurrent go-threads to parse stdin
-- [ ] Improved Filter Input Validation
+- [ ] Allow user to OR filters together (opposed to ANDing them together)

 See the [open issues](https://github.com/benmcgit/jedit/issues) for a full list of proposed features (and known issues).